<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=599322&amp;fmt=gif">

 • Access to recorded material online for up to one year after the original recording date

-• The exam is open book with five hours allotted for completion.
+• Open book exam (included with enrollment) with five hours allotted for completion

 PMI’s Exam Coordinator schedules the exam in a testing center near the candidate’s location - usually a nearby community college or testing facility.
 A score of 70% or better is required to earn the CMCO certification.
 If the candidate does not achieve a passing grade on the first attempt, he/she may re-test for an additional fee.